NineInchNade/CV/README.md

 ## Lovis Schultze

 I am a coder with compassion.
-I believe in problem solving and caring for other people, these two things are present in everything I do.
+I believe in problem solving and caring for other people.
+These two traits are present in everything I do.

-I am easily excitable and I love to throw myself into projects, especially if it involves learning new material.
+I am energetic to a fault and I love to throw myself into projects, especially when I get to rapidly learn and develop new skills.

 ## Skills

 ### Coding

-* General curiosity in breaking and building things
+* General curiosity in breaking things and building things
 * Supercharged learner
+* Desiger of engaging user experiences
 * BDD, TDD, agile
-* How to build complex projects in a structured way
-* Design engaging experiences
 * Ruby, Rails, Sinatra, JavaScript, HTML & CSS
 * Rspec, Jasmine
-* power-napping, meditation
 * Python 3, Django, Selenium
 * Scheme, SICP

 ### Empathy

-Empathy is my strongest skill, I can understand people and help them understand me and themselves.
-I love facilitating a postive environment around myself and I am good at de-escalating conflicts.
+Empathy is my strongest skill.
+I can understand people and help them understand themselves better.
+I love facilitating a postive environment with my colleagues and I am good at de-escalating conflicts.

 ### Communication

-I live for good communication, I am a practitioner of Nonviolent Communication and I am very strict with myself when it comes to honesty.
+I live for good communication.
+I am a practitioner of Nonviolent Communication and I very dedicated to staying truthful.
 I have no problems admitting failure.

 ### Rationality

-I always try to make sense of things and put a lot of effort into debiasing myself.
-I have quite a bit of experience with Cognitive Behavioral Therapy, decision making and choice architecture.
+I always try to make sense of things and I put a lot of effort into debiasing myself.
+I have experience with Cognitive Behavioral Therapy, decision making and choice architecture.

-* I decided that it is worth it to do a coding bootcamp rather than finish Uni.
+* I opted to accelerate my career by doing a coding bootcamp before finishing university.
-* I did a workshop at the Center for Applied Rationality.
+* I did 12 days of advanced training at the Center for Applied Rationality.
 * I read and worked through 10+ books on behavioral psychology.